Moringa is an incredible superfood, but nobody is mixing in Moringa powder just for its taste.

 Secondly, the benefits they both provide overlap!

-Both Mint and Oragnic Moringa help with digestion issues, inflammation, and losing weight.
+Mint and Organic Moringa help with digestion issues, inflammation, and weight loss.

 We suggest Organic Moringa Tea to everyone (who can safely use it)